T3pp31/T3pp31/README.md

 - 🔭 I’m currently studying at Chuo university, faculty of Global infomatics.
 - 🌱 I’m currently learning Rust,Python,Network.
-- 📖 I'm going to go to Graduate school.
+- 📖 I'm going to be engineer.
 - TryHackMe: https://tryhackme.com/p/FuTe
 <!--
 **Fu-Te/Fu-Te** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.